ToastKamiya/foo-Wallpaper-Feh-Gif-Toasted/README.md

 # About foo-Wallpaper-Feh-Gif
 This is just a loop script that sets a gif as a wallpaper.
 Supports transparency.
+Edited by Toast for a bit more simplicity

 ![desktopGif](https://user-images.githubusercontent.com/36126914/154766367-2c3d9c80-3cdc-4790-b15c-7eba5eee9fd2.gif)
 <img src="https://github.com/thomas10-10/foo-Wallpaper-Feh-Gif/raw/master/desktop-animation2.gif"  />